Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

-Fix an affine chart of $\RP^3$ and let $P$ be a polyhedron in $\HS$ contained in that affine chart.
-An \emph{infinitesimal deformation} of $P$, denoted by $\dot{P}$, is the assignment to $P$ a tangent vector in $T(\R^3)^V$ at the coordinate $\Theta(P)\in(\R^3)^V$ of its vertex set $V$.
+Fix an affine chart of $\RP^3$ and let $P$ be a polyhedron in $\HS$ contained in that affine chart (identified with $\R^3$).
+Since $P$ is the convex hull in $\R^3$ of its vertices, $P$ is uniquely determined by its vertices in $\R^3$.
+Let $V$ denote the vertex set of $P$ and let $\Theta(P)$ denote the coordinate in $\R^3$ of its vertex set.
+An \emph{infinitesimal deformation} of $P$, denoted by $\dot{P}$, is the assignment to $P$ a tangent vector in $T(\R^3)^V$ at $\Theta(P)$.
 We say that $\dot{P}$ is a \emph{first-order isometric deformation} of a polyhedron $P$ if it does not change the HS structure induced on $\partial P$ at first order or, equivalently, if there is a triangulation of the polyhedral surface $\partial P$ which is given by a triangulation of each face (without adding new vertices) of $P$ and a Killing vector field (for the HS metric) on each face of this triangulation, such that two Killing vector fields on two adjacent triangles coincide on the common vertices and edges, and moreover the restriction of the Killing vector field to a vertex is exactly the restriction of $\dot{P}$ to the corresponding vertex.
-We say an infinitesimal deformation of $P$ is \emph{trivial} if it is the restriction to the vertex set of $P$ of a global Killing vector field of $\HS$.